scipy-conference/scipy_proceedings/papers/geomstats/geomstats.rst

 The module :code:`learning` implements statistics and machine learning algorithms for data on manifolds.
 The code is object-oriented and classes inherit from :code:`scikit-learn` base classes and mixins, such as :code:`BaseEstimator`, :code:`ClassifierMixin`, or :code:`RegressorMixin`.
 This module provides implementations of Fréchet mean estimators, :math:`K`-means, and principal component analysis (PCA) designed for manifold data.
 The algorithms can be applied seamlessly to the different manifolds implemented in the library.

 The code follows international standards for readability and ease of collaboration, is vectorized for batch computations, undergoes unit-testing with continuous integration, and incorporates both TensorFlow and PyTorch backends to allow for GPU acceleration.
 The package comes with a `visualization <https://github.com/geomstats/geomstats/blob/master/geomstats/visualization.py>`__ module that enables users to visualize and further develop an intuition for differential geometry, and with a `datasets <https://github.com/geomstats/geomstats/tree/master/geomstats/datasets>`__ module that provides toy datasets on manifolds.
+The repositories `examples <https://github.com/geomstats/geomstats/tree/master/examples>`__ and `notebooks <https://github.com/geomstats/geomstats/tree/master/notebooks>`__ provide convenient starting points to get familiar with :code:`geomstats`.

 First Steps